 Here’s our look back at 15 of the Christian punk’s most memorable bands from the glory days of the genre.
 (Note: Even though there’s been a ton of punk-inspired bands since the movement’s heyday, our rankings—which are, obviously, extremely official, and should not be questioned in the slightest—focus on bands active in the late-’90s to early 2000s good old days.
 Also, like a lot of “Christian music” genres, some of the bands have disputed the label of being “Christian” bands.
 But, for the sake of our rankings, we’ve chosen artists who have put out music on Christian labels and are generally associated with “Christian” music).

 Peak Punk Album: Teenage Politics, 1995

 More than 20 years after forming, the pop punk pioneers are still at it.
 MxPx is one of the genre’s most successful acts, with nine studio albums under their belt, a gold record (1998’s Slowly Going the Way of the Buffalo) and crossover recognition.
-Two decades later, they still know the allure of a good old fashioned punk-rock show.
+They still know the allure of a good old fashioned punk-rock show.

 2. Relient K